 This article applies to the Ring Video Doorbell (1st generation).

-To find information on the new Ring Video Doorbell (2020 release), click here.
+To find information on the Ring Video Doorbell (2nd Generation), click here.

 During the setup process, the Ring app will connect to this Wi-Fi network to "tell" your Ring product how to connect to your home Wi-Fi network.
 As soon as your Ring product has been set up in the Ring app, it will stop broadcasting this Wi-Fi network, and stay connected to your home network.

 What do I do if my Ring Video Doorbell doesn't automatically go into setup mode?

 Your Video Doorbell should automatically go into setup mode the first time it receives power.
 If your Video Doorbell doesn't automatically go into setup mode, you can try the following:

 - Press the orange button firmly and release it without holding it down.